somnambulist-tech/web-api-skeleton/readme.md

 ### Recommended First Steps

-This project uses `App` and `example.dev` though out.
+This project uses `App` and `example.dev` throughout.
 Your first step would be to change the base PHP namespace (if desired).
 PhpStorms refactoring / renaming is highly recommended for this action.

 The domain name is set in several places, it is strongly recommended to change this to something more